Abu Dhabi is the United Arab Emirates (UAE) capital and is known for its cultural attractions and family getaways.

 After the UK withdrew from the protectorate role, six Emirati groups joined hands to bring about the Federation, and Abu Dhabi was made the capital in 1971.

 Attractions of Abu Dhabi

-An upcoming cultural quarter of Abu Dhabi, Saadiyat Island is famous for its stunning beaches that are just a seven-minute drive from downtown.
+An upcoming cultural quarter of Abu Dhabi, Saadiyat Island is famous for its stunning beaches just a seven-minute drive from downtown.

-The Zayed National Museum, Louvre Abu Dhabi, and Guggenheim Abu Dhabi are under construction and will be open for tourists soon.
+The Zayed National Museum, Louvre Abu Dhabi, and Guggenheim Abu Dhabi are under construction and open for tourists soon.

 Sir Bani Yas Island

 An Island that houses the Arabian wildlife park and is home to over 13,000 animals.
 Sir Bani Yas Island is one of the Desert Islands of Al Gharbia.

 All hotels are eco-friendly and are designed in a way that preserves the environment.

 When you visit Sir Bani Yas Island, there are many activities that you can take part in, visit well-designed stables and historical sites.